aaronrancsik/virtual-fn-key-toggle/README.md

 ## For:
 * Replace / bypass hardware solutions.
 * If hardware`s ACPI call based solution not work.
-* Create fully custom keyboard shortcut beahviors.
+* Create fully custom keyboard shortcut behaviors.

 ## State toggle
 State can be toggle with arbitary shortcut combination.